A

 Funding Fee

-A fee paid directly to the VA to help offset losses on defaulted loans.
+A fee paid directly to the Department of Veterans Affairs (VA) to help offset losses on defaulted loans.

 G